smuggy/k-producer/README.md

 # Feature List
-* configs in Consul
+* configs in Consul - done
 * automatic send message for stream
-* ability to start/stop message stream
+* ability to start/stop message stream - done
 * use avro schema for message
-* change rate of messaging
+* change rate of messaging - done
+* Containerize application